carla-simulator/carla/Docs/tuto_G_pedestrian_bones.md

     The Unreal Editor works in units of centimeters, while CARLA works in units of meters so the units must be converted.
 Ensure to divide the Unreal Editor coordinates by 10 before using in the CARLA simulator.

 Once you have chosen your coordinates, you can then spawn the pedestrian.
 We will also spawn a camera to gather images.
-We also need a [`Queue`](#https://docs.python.org/3/library/queue.html) object to allow us easy access to the data from the camera (as the camera sensor output is multithreaded).
+We also need a [`Queue`](#https://docs.python.org/3/library/queue.html) object to allow us easy access to the data from the camera (as the camera sensor operates on its own thread, separate from the main Python thread running your script).

 In order to see our pedestrian, we need to transform the camera so it is pointing at the pedestrian we spawn.
 For this we will use a function that calculates the translation and rotation needed to center the camera: